jmuzsik/blog/content/life/dreams.md

 ### But what is this idea?

 It was simple.
 It was me telling myself that a dreamlike state could be created.
 I was thinking that it was easy, it appears.
 The memory creates experiences and emotional states.
 But, I must have had a deeper thought then that.
 Perhaps not.
 I believe the real thought was before the lucid dreaming.
 As I had a sudden desire to awake.
 There was an excitement.
 This world of thought must be thanks to `Let the Great World Spin`.

+## 08-15-19

+I went back to Montanita.
+Just to enjoy life.
+To vacation.
+Party/drink/etc. I worried of silly things, are they happy that I am back?
+Should I have come back?
+And the trip ended.

+Then on my way home, I stopped in a used book store.
+There were few books.
+I looked and looked but found nothing of interest.
+I was about to go and then noticed that there was a back room, I went in and saw some books.
+I picked up an old textbook titled: 'The Physics of Metaphysics'.
+I decided that it was the book for me.
+Then I woke up.